Patent Attorney (EX)

-4. Have at least four (4) years of post J.D. professional experience in the area of patent litigation in federal district or appellate courts.
-The ideal candidate also has professional experience and substantive knowledge in the area of trademark and/ or copyright law.
+1. Have at least four (4) years of post J.D. professional experience, including judicial clerkship(s), in the area of patent litigation.
+Patent litigation includes federal district court patent cases, patent appeals to the U.S. Court of Appeals for the Federal Circuit, and trial proceedings in patent cases before the International Trade Commission and the USPTO’s Patent Trial and Appeal Board.
+The ideal candidate also has professional experience and substantive knowledge in the area of trademark and/or copyright law.

 Experience refers to paid and unpaid experience, including volunteer work done through National Service programs (e.g., Peace Corps, AmeriCorps) and other organizations (e.g., professional; philanthropic; religious; spiritual; community, student, social).
 Volunteer work helps build critical competencies, knowledge, and skills and can provide valuable training and experience that translates directly to paid employment.
 You will receive credit for all qualifying experience, including volunteer experience.

 Education requirements: possess both (i) a technical degree in a scientific/engineering discipline from an accredited college or university; and (ii) a Juris Doctor (J.D.) degree or Master of Laws (L.L.M) degree from an American Bar Association accredited law school.

 Applicants applying for this position must be a United States Citizen.